Tottenham Hotspur 2-1 Manchester United

 Eric Bailly (Manchester United) wins a free kick in the defensive half.

 Attempt blocked.
-Dele Alli (Tottenham Hotspur) right footed shot from the left side of the box is blocked.
+Dele Alli (Tottenham Hotspur) right footed shot from a difficult angle on the left is blocked.
 Assisted by Harry Kane.

 Substitution